mesos/mr-redis/README.md

 ```
 $mrr init http://<schedulerIP>:<schedulerPORT>
 ```
-If you want to explore other comamnds below is the help screen
+If you want to explore other commands below is the help screen
 ```
 $mrr help
 NAME: